Bangkok in 4 Days: Temples, Street Food & the Real City

 Only eating on Khao San Road

-Ignoring the dress code at temples
+Ignoring the temple dress code

 Taking taxis without the meter